qUB3r-001/Tic-Tac-Toe-/README.md

 ## About

 The classic game of Tic-Tac-Toe made with React using hooks.
 For component styling Material-UI is used and for the rest part Bootstrap v5.0.
+Online version is hosted on Heroku.

 #### Player vs Player